lc-soft/trad/README.md

 **Note:** The UI layer of the Trad application is powered by [LCUI](https://github.com/lc-soft/LCUI) and you should install it before compiling.

 The current version only implements the features required for the smallest sample application and cannot be applied to actual projects.
-Please wait for subsequent updates.
+Please wait for future updates.

 ## Contribute